 Moral Psychology

-Utilitarian ethical theories state that the morality of actions depends on their consequences.
-Recent work suggests that individual differences in utilitarian tendencies fall along two dimensions: a permissive attitude towards harming others for some …
+Utilitarian ethical theories argue that the morality of actions depends on their consequences for impartially maximizing overall welfare.
+Recent research suggests that individual differences in utilitarian tendencies fall along two dimensions: a …

 Moral dilemmas and trust in leaders during a global health crisis.